 Protein Myths too Many People Believe are True

-Protein, being the favorite macronutrient for most bodybuilders, gets a lot of attention from people who quite honestly do not understand the fitness lifestyle.
-A lot of different opinions are said about our beloved protein that really are not true, such as it causing unwanted side effects and so on.
+Protein, being the favorite macronutrient for most bodybuilders, gets a lot of attention from people who quite honestly do not entirely understand the fitness lifestyle.
+There are a lot of rumors about our beloved protein that really are not true, such as it causing unwanted side effects, it hurts your organs, and so on.
 These are protein myths, which might leave some people confused about if, as well as how much of this specific macro they should include it in their diets.

 What is Protein?

-Protein is a molecule made up of amino acids, and is found all throughout the body; it is in the muscle, bone, skin, hair, and virtually every other body part or tissue.
+Protein is a macronutrient often found in foods such as meat.
+To break it down even further, protein is a molecule made up of amino acids, and is found all throughout the body; it is in the muscle, bone, skin, hair, and virtually every other body part or tissue.
 It makes up the enzymes that power many chemical reactions in your body and the hemoglobin in your blood that carries oxygen.

 It is the building block of your muscles.
 When you train, your muscles are being broken down and in order to repair, you need protein.
 It helps the body’s cells recover and grow, which is why it is so essential for gym goers.